Azure/azure-sdk-for-net/sdk/confidentialledger/Azure.Security.CodeTransparency/README.md

 Working with the source code of this library.
 The following just builds on the existing documentation to make it more convenient.

-### (Re)Generating the code

-The code is generated from the Typespec, this is not specific to the current package.
-If you need to change anything in the generated code directory you will first need to update the Typespec first.

-- Clone the repo containing the typespec: `git clone git@github.com:Azure/azure-rest-api-specs.git`
-- Clone this repository: `git clone git@github.com:Azure/azure-sdk-for-net.git`
-- Get into the directory that contains the typespec: `cd azure-rest-api-specs/specification/confidentialledger/Microsoft.CodeTransparency/`
-- From within the Typespec directory regenerate the SDK by invoking a Powershell helper script and providing a path to the cloned SDK repository:

-    ```sh
-    pwsh ../../../eng/scripts/TypeSpec-Generate-Sdk.ps1 -SdkRepoRootDirectory ~/azure-sdk-for-net/
-    ```

 ### Tests

 #### Running the tests